Decoding the string in terms of holographic quantum maps: Appendix B: Ward identities at the interface and the displacement operator

 The full energy-momentum tensor can be written as

 where $\theta(x)$ is the Heaviside theta function.
 We then have the following Ward identities

 with the source

-The Nambu-Goto mode appears in the source for the second Ward identity \eqref{Eq:WI2}.
-The source for the first identity \eqref{Eq:WI1} vanishes because of energy conservation at the interface.
-The source $q(t)$ for the second Ward identity is the expectation value of the displacement operator $D$ (i.e. $q(t) =\langle D(t)\rangle)$ where $D$ is defined via
+The Nambu-Goto mode $a_{\omega,n}$ appears in the source for the second Ward identity \eqref{Eq:WI2}.
+The source for the first identity \eqref{Eq:WI1} vanishes because of energy conservation at the interface, while the source $q(t)$ for the second Ward identity is the expectation value of the displacement operator $D$ (i.e. $q(t) =\langle D(t)\rangle)$, where

+with $\widetilde{T}_{++}^{L,R}$ evaluated at $x=0$.
 The second equality above follows from energy conservation.
 The displacement operator quantifies the energy cost of a small displacement of the interface \cite{Bianchi:2015liz}.
-Eq. \eqref{Eq:qt} indicates that the expectation value of the displacement operator is modified due to the presence of the Nambu-Goto mode.